HarrisZ$^+$: Harris Corner Selection for Next-Gen Image Matching Pipelines: Evaluation

+Table~\ref{harrisz_validation} shows the results on the IMC2021 Phototourism validation set obtained by incrementally incorporating the additions presented in Sec.~\ref{hzplus} to get HarrisZ$^+$ from HarrisZ, the final HarrisZ$^+$ corresponds to the last row.
+For this evaluation, the successive steps of the pipeline consider the AffNet for patch extraction, HardNet8 for computing the descriptors and DegenSAC to estimate the pose (listed as~\ref{affnet},~\ref{hardnet8} and~\ref{degensac} in Sec.~\ref{hzplus}).
+Spatial local filtering (\ref{dtm} and~\ref{adalam}) is excluded to better evaluate the keypoint extraction process.
+This ``ablation study'' only considers the stereo setup, excluding multiview pose optimization by bundle adjustment with COLMAP~\citep{colmap}.
+Each addition from HarrisZ can be applied independently with moderate improvements, however only when taken altogether the proposed changes get an overall significant gain.
+Specifically, according to the results, better localized keypoints provided by lower scales (listed as~\ref{s1} and~\ref{s3} in Sec.~\ref{hzplus}) are more critical in 8K setup.
+On the contrary, when the keypoint budget is reduced to 2K, providing an uniform distribution of keypoints among the image (\ref{s2}) becomes relevant.
+The remaining extensions (\ref{s4}-\ref{s7}) serve mainly as refinements and although each of them only introduces relatively small improvements, the final mAA increase globally of roughly 0.1 and 0.05 respectively for the 2K and 8K setups.
 Table~\ref{harrisz_imc2021} reports the full mAA results for both the stereo and multiview setups of the last IMC2021, which adds two further datasets with respect to the Phototourism one presented in the previous IMC2020.
 The HarrisZ$^+$ pipeline including also blob matching plus DTM spatial filtering (\ref{dtm} in Sec.~\ref{hzplus}) with or without AdaLAM (\ref{adalam}) is evaluated.
 All the pipelines include DegenSAC (\ref{degensac}) as final step, followed by bundle adjustment in case of the multiview setup.
 The standard upright SIFT matching is included for reference, while the pipeline that replaces HarrisZ$^+$ with the unchained SIFT, i.e. the DoG detector, obtained results among the state-of-the-art in the previous IMC2020 together with DISK.
 The remaining entries obtained the best results in IMC2021 and employ in addition learned matching strategies.
 Among the non-learned matching approaches, the pipelines including HarrisZ$^+$ provide the best results on each dataset with the exception of Phototourism, were results are almost aligned, with some advantages of DISK on the 2K keypoint restriction.
 Among the compared handcrafted keypoint detectors, HarrisZ$^+$ obtains the best results followed by DoG and then SIFT, implying the goodness of the proposed approach, while adding spatial filtering to the pipeline seems to only improve the results in the multiview setup.
 Excluding the GoogleUrban dataset and the Phototourism stereo setup, when comparing the pipelines based on HarrisZ$^+$ with respect to the best ones relying on learned matching strategies, results are quite comparable.
 The performance differences are mostly noticeable within the most challenging GoogleUrban dataset, and are probably due to the ability of these architectures to employ, more or less implicitly, a coarse-to-fine image matching strategy, missing in other approaches.